journeyapps/node-sqlcipher/CONTRIBUTING.md

  - Updating the CHANGELOG.md
  - Create and push github tag like `git tag v3.1.1 -m "v3.1.1" && git push --tags`
  - Ensure you have a clean checkout (no extra files in your check that are not known by git).
 You need to be careful, for instance, to avoid a large accidental file being packaged by npm.
 You can get a view of what npm will publish by running `make testpack`
- - Fully rebuild and ensure install from binary works: `make clean && npm_config_fallback_to_build=false pnpm install --frozen-lockfile`
+ - Fully rebuild and ensure install from source works: `make clean && pnpm install --frozen-lockfile`
  - Then publish the module to npm repositories by running `npm publish`